 What is an Autobiography?

 The purpose of an autobiography is to portray the life experiences and achievements of the author.
-Therefore, most autobiographies are written later in the subject’s life.
+Therefore, most autobiographies are typically written later in the subject’s life.
+It’s written from the point of view of the author, so it typically uses first person accounts to describe the story.

-They often begin during early childhood and chronologically detail key events throughout their life.
+An autobiography often begins during early childhood and chronologically details key events throughout the author’s life.
 Autobiographies usually include information about where a person was born and brought up, their education, career, life experiences, the challenges they faced, and their key achievements.

 Examples of famous autobiographies include: